jjc385/autograder-demo/readme.md

   * Create a framework for grader to incrementally correct students' code using git, preventing minor mistakes from disproportionately affecting grades

-So far, the first two changes have been merged into this project, and the remaining are in development
+So far, the first two enhancements have been merged into this project, and the remaining are in development
 (likely with some code being pushed on branches on this repo, or even with open pull requests).